spilist/tokscale/README.md

 > **Note**: `bun run cli` is for local development.
 When installed via `bunx tokscale`, the command runs directly.
 The Usage section below shows the installed binary commands.

-### Building the Native Module (Optional)
+### Building the Native Module

-The native Rust module provides ~10x faster processing through parallel file scanning and SIMD JSON parsing:
+The native Rust module is **required** for CLI operation.
+It provides ~10x faster processing through parallel file scanning and SIMD JSON parsing:

 ```bash
 # Build the native core (run from repository root)
 bun run build:core
 ```

-Native modules are enabled on the `bunx tokscale` command by default.
-When the native module is not installed (e.g. on local development), the CLI automatically falls back to TypeScript implementations for full compatibility (with slower performance).
+> **Note**: Native binaries are pre-built and included when you install via `bunx tokscale@latest`.
+Building from source is only needed for local development.

 ## Usage